polterguy/polterguy.github.io/plugins/magic.node/index.md

 ## Lambda expressions

-Lambda expressions are kind of like XPath expressions, except they will references nodes in your Node graph object instead of XML nodes.
+Lambda expressions are kind of like XPath expressions, except they will reference nodes in your Node graph object instead of XML nodes.
 Below is an example to give you an idea.

 ```